 Classes or courses outside of work — such as from a university or industry trade organization — can also help develop skills and are especially important for those considering taking on a new role within your company or making a department change.
 Providing your employees with the resources they need to explore external development opportunities shows a deep commitment to their well-rounded growth.

 5. Foster a company culture that promotes knowledge sharing

 An organization that’s truly invested in advancing its employees is one that provides them with the time and resources to learn new skills while at work.
-Your workforce holds a wealth of knowledge at all levels, and one of the easiest ways to promote internal learning is by encouraging cross-departmental collaboration and knowledge sharing.
+Your workforce holds a wealth of knowledge at all levels, and one of the easiest ways to promote an internal culture of learning is by encouraging cross-departmental collaboration and knowledge sharing.

 Consider implementing a mentorship program wherein senior and junior employees collaborate for mutual success.
 Mentorship helps foster a sense of belonging right away for new team members and gives your long-term staff the opportunity to grow their leadership skills and share their knowledge.
 Plus, it’s also an effective way to influence company culture and build a sense of community.